AmpiroMax/BDSM/README.md

 Pet-project of Patratskiy Maxim and Evgrafov Michail

 The name BDSM comes from Broker Docker SQL and ML.
-Nothing really controvertial.
+Nothing really controversial.

 ## Linux